ggljzr/i3-autoconfig/README.md

 ##custom template
 Custom template can be added by:

-1. Add custom template in template folder
+1. Add custom template to template folder
-2. Add add template_name in TEMPLATES list in autoconfig.py
+2. Add add template_name to TEMPLATES list in autoconfig.py
 3. Add target path (template_name = "/path/to/actual/config") to config.toml (paths section)

 Note thath template_name in TEMPLATES and in config.toml must be same.
 This should be enough to use colors and font setting from theme.
 In your template use ##colorName## tags to specify color (e.g. ##darkBlue## or ##foreground##) and ##font_family##, ##font_size## for fonts.